Skip to main content

 • gameplay

-The gameplay of this visual/interactive novel is criticized for lacking substance, primarily consisting of clicking through poorly written dialogue that fails to meet acceptable literary standards.
-Reviewers express frustration over the quality of the writing and question how such a product was released on Steam.
+The gameplay of this visual/interactive novel is criticized for being minimal, primarily consisting of clicking through poorly written dialogue that detracts from the overall experience, raising concerns about its quality and suitability for publication.

-• “As a visual/interactive novel, this doesn't feature any notable gameplay; it's just a lot of clicking through badly written dialogue that would never have been accepted or published in print, which presents the question, 'how did something this badly written end up on Steam?'”
+• “As a visual/interactive novel, this doesn't feature any notable gameplay; it's just a lot of clicking through badly written dialogue that would never have been accepted or published in print.
+This raises the question, 'How did something this poorly written end up on Steam?'”

 Buy Paper Shakespeare: To Date Or Not To Date?